s4908581/PatternAnalysis-2025/recognition/GFNet_ADNI_s4908581/README.md

 ![Fig4: Confusion matrix](Figures/confusion_matrix.png)

 For the NC category, which represents healthy people (without AD), 3,954 out of 4,540 samples are correctly recognized, and 586 out of 4540 are misjudged as AD.
-For the AD category, which represents patients (with AD), 2,829 out of 4,460 are correctly recognized as patients, and 1,631 out of 4,460 missed diagnosis.
+For the AD category, which represents patients (with AD), 2,829 out of 4,460 are correctly recognized as patients, and 1,631 out of 4,460 missed diagnoses.
 The false negatives​​ (missed diagnoses) of patients is the main types of errors.
 For every 3 AD patients missed, only 1 healthy person is misdiagnosed.
 This shows that the model adopts conservative diagnostic strategies.
 This approach ​​avoids unnecessary treatment​​ but may delay intervention for some patients.

 The sensitivity (true positive rate) of the matrix is calculated as below: